itbarsoum99/dotfiles/tmux/README.md

 ### Disconnecting from TMUX

 To disconnect from TMUX, use `C-a d`.
 To kill the current pane, use `C-a x`.
 The confirmation has been removed.
+To kill the server, use `C-a-x`, holding down all three.
+This confirmation has not been removed.